mutwirimwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

     `welcome/to/school/` in the current directory.
-18. [Life is a series of commas, not periods](./103-commas) - List all files and directories in CWD, separated by commas, directory names ending with slash, listing alpha ordered, except for `.` and `..` listed at beginning using only digits and letters to sort; digits first end listing with a new line.
+18. [Life is a series of commas, not periods](./103-commas) - List all files and directories in CWD, separated by commas, directory names ending with slash, listing alpha ordered - except for `.` and `..` which should be listed at the beginning.
+Use only digits and letters to sort; with digits coming first and end listing with a new line.